JTA Survey Guide

 • Most often, you do not want to force JTA participants to log in to the Certiverse platform to complete a JTA survey.
 However, it may be tactical to require JTA participants to establish a Certiverse account to complete a JTA survey as a way of creating a ready pool of subject matter experts to write items (in the next phase, after the blueprint is completed).

 To publish the survey (to make it available for respondents) toggle the “Survey” toggle to the “On” position.
 Some edits are disallowed while the survey is published (while the “Survey” is toggled in the “On” position).
 You can make changes by toggling “Survey” to the “Off” position, before making those changes.
 This may affect respondents who have an active survey session, or who try to start a survey while “Survey” is in the “Off” position.
+(See here for a step-by-step video tutorial).

 6. Invite participants